 Nakonde was heaving with people.
 The border from Zambia into Tanzania was the maddest border i’d ever seen.
 Worse than an airport with cancelled flights.
 A strong metal gate separated the two African nations.
 A nearby car park had collected a few hundred cars, all of them smothered in mountains of thick yellow dust, as if they’d been left for years.
-Terrified of getting stuck, we drove directly to the gate.
+Terrified of getting stuck, we drove directly to the gate, and parked.

 A man with a reflective vest asked us for our proof of car insurance, and we passed it through the window.
 He disappeared.
 Gone.
 Rookie mistake.
 Just because he had a reflective vest, why the hell did we think he was an official?
 We knew better than that.

 Several touts attached themselves to us, offering advice on how to proceed with the bureaucracy.
 We didn’t need their help, and ignored them, even as they continued to hover.
 When we passed into Tanzania, they disappeared, angry at not getting paid.